datax-lab/BICAN-HT/README.md

 The extracted patches are later used for:

-- Contrastive learning
+- Contrastive learning with encoder training
-- Encoder training
+- Ranking patches
-- Senescence classification
+- Learning nucleus-cytoplasm relationships

 ## Supported Cell Lines